-View of Sin An embarrassment or failure (shame) A relational rupture Response to Exposure Defensiveness, blame-shifting, self-justification, attacking Because worldly grief is focused on itself, it does a lot of image management.
-It blames others for your sin.
-You try to show that you were really the victim here: "Sure, you made some mistakes, but that's only because others have been worse to you.
+Worldly Grief Godly Grief Primary Focus Self God and others Core Question "What did this cost me?"
+"Whom have I wounded?"
+View of Sin An embarrassment or failure A relational rupture Response to Exposure Defensiveness, blame-shifting, attacking Because worldly grief is focused on itself, it does a lot of image management and blaming others for your sin.
+You make excuses for your sin, or try to show that you were really the victim here: "Sure, you made some mistakes, but that's only because others have been worse to you.
 It's your spouse's fault, your parents fault; your boss's fault.
 You got dropped as a kid."
-I'm not saying none of those factors are relevant or that they can't be discussed; I'm just saying with godly sorrow, that leads to life, the FOCUS is on how YOUR sin hurt the person or the God you sinned against.
-It's not focused on you-either through self-justification or despair; its sorrow is focused on how you hurt them.
-Confession, ownership, clarity Trajectory Inward (rumination) Outward (reconciliation) End Result Death in the form of (isolation, hardening, or despair) Life (repentance, reconciliation, hope and change)
+I'm not saying none of those factors are relevant or they can't be discussed; I'm just saying that the FOCUS of godly sorrow is on YOUR sin how your sin hurt the person or the God you sinned against.
+Confession, ownership, clarity

+Trajectory Inward (rumination) Outward (reconciliation) End Result Death in the form of (isolation, hardening, or despair) Life (repentance, reconciliation, hope and change)

 So much of the sorrow we see expressed in our culture today is worldly sorrow.
 People say things like, "I can't believe I did this."
 Or, "I can never forgive myself."
-These things sound humble and contrite but they show the person is still focused on themselves.
-Or they say, 'It's not me.
+These things sound humble and contrite, but they show the person is still focused on themselves.
+Or they say, "It's not me.
 I'm a victim.
-I had childhood trauma.'
+I had childhood trauma."